d12frosted/elpa-mirror/gnu/consult-readme.txt

  #+findex: consult-register-window
  - =consult-register=: Select from list of registers.
 The command supports narrowing to register types and preview of marker positions.
 This command is useful to search the register contents.
-For quick access it is recommended to use =consult-register-load= or =consult-register-store= or the built-in Emacs register commands.
+For quick access use the commands =consult-register-load=, =consult-register-store= or the built-in Emacs register commands.
- - =consult-register-format=: Supplementary register formatting function which can be used as =register-preview-function= for an enhanced register formatting.
+ - =consult-register-format=: Set =register-preview-function= to this function for an enhanced register formatting.
 See the [[#use-package-example][example configuration]].
- - =consult-register-window=: Supplementary function which can be used as replacement for =register-preview= for a better register window.
+ - =consult-register-window=: Replace =register-preview= with this function for a better register window.
 See the [[#use-package-example][example configuration]].
  - =consult-register-load=: Utility command to quickly load a register.
    The command either jumps to the register value or inserts it.
  - =consult-register-store=: Improved UI to store registers depending on the current